Modeling Information Flow with a Multi-Stage Queuing Mode: Introduction

 At the microscopic level, a processor can be modeled by a one-dimensional discrete lattice with $N$ sites, which we refer to as stages, and then the execution of task $k$, for $1\leq k \leq N$, is modeled as the movement of data from stage $k$ to stage $k+1$.
 Here stage $N+1$ is considered the output stage from which the information is removed from the system.
 This model is a spatially extended continuous-time Markov chain equivalent to the spatially-extended M/M/s queue (see, e.g., \cite{mcbook13}).
 Stochasticity in the system is motivated by the fact that the execution time of a task is not deterministic due to variations in the processor due to outside effects or variations in the task itself based on the values of the data being moved.

 A more realistic model would include a multi-processor parallel architecture.
-Since a single queue describes each processor, this would lead to many such queues coupled with each other using rules which describe how information is exchanged between processors.
+Since a single queue describes each processor, this would lead to many such queues coupled with each other using rules that describe how information is exchanged between processors.
 A deterministic version of this model was considered in \cite{hauckdata1, hauckdata2}.
 However, a stochastic analog of the parallel architecture is much more complex than a single queue, and we will consider it in subsequent papers.

 To model the slowdown in overall processing speed due to a lack of information, we introduce a throttling function that limits the rate at which the processor operates when not enough information is available.
 The result is a continuous, piece-wise linear, stochastic transport model with two different operating regimes.
-The model is a Markov chain that can be recast as a multi-stage queue, where customers have to go through all stages and each stage represents an M(t)/M(t)/s queue.
+The model is a Markov chain that can be recast as a multi-stage (tandem) queue (see e.g. \cite{bby18}), where customers have to go through all stages and each stage represents an M(t)/M(t)/s queue.
+Thus, our work is closely related to the queueing theory, including non-stationary applications (see reviews \cite{omega2016a, omega2016b}).
 It has been demonstrated in \cite{daneshvar2021} that approximations based on the usual mean-field approach fail to reproduce the average behavior of the stochastic model.
 As an alternative, we introduce a statistical moment model for the mean and variance of the Markov chain and use a negative binomial approximation as a closure.
-We demonstrate numerically that the resulting system of ordinary differential equations adequately reproduces the statistical behavior of the stochastic model.
+The result is a system of ordinary differential equations that can be easily simulated.
+However, it is crucial to demonstrate that the deterministic model is well-posed; that is, one must verify that the model will produce a unique solution and that such a solution will not include unrealistic states--e.g. negative means or negative second moment. \itc{Therefore, the main emphasis of the analysis in Section \ref{sec3.2} is to show that the ODE model provides a single, physically realizable solution for any initial state.
+In particular, the main analytical results are given in Theorems \ref{th1} (existence and uniqueness of solutions) and \ref{th2} (invariance of the domain).} We also demonstrate numerically that the resulting system of ordinary differential equations adequately reproduces the statistical behavior of the stochastic model.

+The novel contribution of this paper consists of considering a spatially-extended system (tandem queue) where each stage is an M/M/s queue and deriving a deterministic closure for this model.
+Following the work of Rothkopf and Oren \cite{rothkopforen1979} for a single M/M/s queue, we develop a closure for the spatially-extended version.
+In addition, in our model, the number of servers, $s$, can depend on the stage.
+We also address the well-posedness of the deterministic system and prove the domain invariance, which guarantees physically relevant solutions.
+The deterministic system derived here can be used to efficiently compute the mean waiting time and the mean response time for the general multi-stage queue with a varying (with respect to the stage) number of servers, $s$.